JzHuai0108/OdomBeyondVision/toolkit/README.md

 We package sequences into h5 files in order to facilitate training.

+`create_dataset_handheld` creates training dataset for milliEgo on Handheld platforms, where there's only 1 radar.

-`create_dataset_milliego` creates training dataset for milliEgo on Handheld and UAV platforms, where there's only 1 radar.
+`create_dataset_drone` creates training dataset for milliEgo on UAV platforms, where there's only 1 radar.

-`create_dataset_milliego_ugv` creates training dataset for milliEgo on UGV platform.
+`create_dataset_milliego` creates training dataset for milliEgo on UGV platform.
 It uses data from 3 radars.

 `create_dataset_deeptio` creates dataset for DeepTIO on Handheld and UGV platforms, where thermal images are 16bit.